searica/FortifySkillsRedux/Publish/ThunderStore/README.md

 - Default value: 1.5

 **FortifyXPPerLevelRate [Synced with Server]**
 - "Used to control the rate at which the fortified skill XP increases PER LEVEL behind the active level.
 0.1=Will gain 10% XP for every level behind the active level.
-Note that this is a percentage of the XP earned towards the active skill after the XPMult value has been applied.
+Note that this is a percentage of the XP earned towards the active skill before any XP multipliers have been applied.
 - Default value: 0.1

 **FortifyXPRateMax [Synced with Server]**